icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 sudo apt-get install nfs-kernel-server nfs-common portmap
 ```

--   creates the directories that will be exported:
+-   create the directories that will be exported:

 ```
 sudo mkdir -p /exports/code